geoffgould.net

 14. Ladle out the second amount of batter for the second pancake: essentially repeating steps 10-13.

-15. Depending on the size/length of the griddle (i.e., if the griddle takes up two burners), you can pour out two or more at a time.
+15. Depending on the size/length of the griddle (i.e., if the griddle takes up two burners), you can pour out two or three or more at a time.

 16. When the batter mixture is used up, separate the stack into servings onto separate plates for serving.